silksil/NOTES-CHEATSHEET/clientAndServer/graphQl/client/apollo-react-next-graphql.md

 export default withApollo(createClient);
 ```
-Then we include the Apollo Client in Apollo Provider, linking the Apollo state handler (Apollo Client) with React.
+Then we include the Apollo Client in Apollo Provider, linking the Apollo state handler (Apollo Client) with React through Apollo Provider.
 ```js
 import App, { Container } from 'next/app';
 import Page from '../components/Page';